openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 feat to inspire as many allies as possible at once.
 When friends are wounded, the Bard uses *heal* to get them back in the fight, and can even help several allies hold the line by invoking a healing *aura*.
-Bards are reasonably adept in melee combat, using their rapier to disarm.
-And so on.
+Bards are reasonably adept in melee combat, using their rapier to disarm foes whenever the opportunity presents itself.

 ____
 - **Attributes:** Agility 3 (1d8), Learning 3 (1d8), Will 3 (1d8), Presence 4 (1d10), Persuasion 3 (1d8), Influence 3 (1d8)